 Step 1: Read your garment’s care labels

 Care labels tell you all you need to know when it comes to looking after your garment properly.
-They explain how to wash it, dry it and what you can and can’t do to it.
+They explain how to wash it, dry it, and what you can and can’t do to it.
 The only problem is, all this information is represented by a series of symbols which aren’t that intuitive to understand.
 You can take a look at this guide to help you get your head around care label symbols, and once you do, you’ll be taking care of your clothes like a pro!

 One other thing you might see on a garment label is the phrase “preshrunk”.
 As the label suggests, these items will have been shrunk before being sold, so they should stay the same size after a washing and drying cycle.